algorandfoundation/algokit-utils-py/docs/markdown/capabilities/account.md

 ## Get a signer

-[`AlgorandClient`](algorand-client.md) will automatically retrieve a signer when signing a transaction, but if you need to get a `TransactionSigner` externally to do something more custom then you can [retrieve the signer]() for a given sender address:
+[`AlgorandClient`](algorand-client.md) will automatically retrieve a signer when signing a transaction, but if you need to get a `TransactionSigner` externally to do something more custom then you can [`get_signer`](../autoapi/algokit_utils/accounts/account_manager/index.md#algokit_utils.accounts.account_manager.AccountManager.get_signer) for a given sender address:

 ```python
 signer = algorand.account.get_signer("SENDER_ADDRESS")